Maitrayee94/Zenith_assignment/README.md

 > This project done as a assignment given by Zenith Lab.
 > The contract is deployed at sepolia test net at `0xd5CEf8806aAEFdD474B6E37E52A6cf1810cBe4f0`, you can also view the contract from here https://sepolia.etherscan.io/address/0xd5CEf8806aAEFdD474B6E37E52A6cf1810cBe4f0

+You can interact with a react application here https://zenith-front.vercel.app/

 ## What is inside?